radiantearth/stac-spec/overview.md

 has an internal catalog with Landsat 8, Sentinel 2, NAIP data and several commercial imagery providers then they'd have a root catalog that would link to a number of different Collections.

-So in conclusion it's best to use Collections for what you want user to find as starting point, and then catalogs are just for structuring and grouping the data.
+So in conclusion it's best to use Collections for what you want a user to find as a starting point, and then catalogs are just for structuring and grouping the data.
 Future work includes a mechanism to actually search Collection-level data, hopefully in concert with other specifications.